invexx/turbodelete/README.md

 # turbodelete
-quickly delete huge Linux directory
+quickly delete a Linux directory of any size